 At Gillette Children’s Specialty Healthcare, we offer experts who are highly trained in managing the ketogenic diet as a treatment for severe epilepsy.
-Gillette is the Twin Cities’ only nationally ranked Best Children’s Hospital in pediatric neurology and neurosurgery, and our team also includes specialists in pediatrics, nutrition and nursing.
+Gillette is a regional leader in pediatric neurology and neurosurgery, and our team also includes specialists in pediatrics, nutrition and nursing.

 For many of our patients, the ketogenic diet reduces or eliminates seizures.

 - Gillette is a regional leader in pediatric neurology and neurosurgery.